Creating my own Harry Potter themed room that works for both children and adults was a lot of fun, and the results are in.

 Products sharing the same aesthetic: Owl figurine, globe, horn, trunk.

-When we bought our house, it had a finished basement with a bar and rec room.
-It set empty for a few years because we did not have any furniture or decoration ideas.
+When we bought our house, it had a finished basement, which set empty for a few years because we did not have any furniture or decoration ideas.
 That was until our trip to Orlando.

 Sipping butterbeer at the Hog’s Head, I realized that the Harry Potter theme will work wonders for our basement, which had the distinctive English pub style: dark wood paneling, textured sheetrock, and wood-imitation floors.